 Traditionally töltött káposzta is slowly cooked in the oven or on the stove top with tomato sauce and smoked bacon is added to the pot for additional flavoring.
-They are served with sour cream and bread, and are cooked on special occasions such as Christmas and weddings.
+They are served with sour cream and bread, and are cooked for celebrations such as Christmas and at weddings.

 12. Kürtőskalács ( Sweet Bread)

 The cake is cooked on an open fire, which might explain its name, “kürtő“, which translates as “chimney”.
 “Kalács” means “cake”, thus we can call it “chimney cake.”
-A strip of sweet dough is spun and wrapped around a cone-shaped baking spit and left to roast over charcoals until the surface is brownish-red in color.
+A strip of sweet dough is spun and wrapped around a cone-shaped baking spit and left to roast over charcoal until the surface is brownish-red in color.

 The legend has it that a Szeklers’ village was attacked by Tatars and the villagers flew and hid in a cavern of Les Mountain, where they were later discovered.
 The Tatars were planning to starve them to death but the Szekler leader’s wife had the idea of making a giant flue-shaped milk-loaf to show the Tartars they still had enough food to endure the siege.

 13. Túrós Csusza (Cheese Pasta)